ciscoheat/haxedci-example/README.md

 	var amount : Int;
 }
 ```

 There's nothing special about the constructor, just assign the Roles as normal instance variables.
 This is called *Role-binding*, and there are two important things to remember:

 1. All Roles *must* be bound in the same function.
-1. A Role should not be left unbound (it can be bound to `null`).
+1. A Role *should not* be left unbound (it can be bound to `null`).

 Rebinding individual Roles during executing complicates things, and is hardly supported by any mental model.
 So put the binding in one place only, you can factorize it out of the constructor to a separate method if you want.
 The Roles can be rebound before another Interaction in the same Context occurs, which can be useful during recursion for example, but it must always happen in the same function.

 ### System Operations

-We just mentioned **Interactions**, which is the last part of the DCI acronym.
-An Interaction is a flow of messages through the Roles in a Context, like the one we have defined based on the mental model.
+We just mentioned Interactions, which is the last part of the DCI acronym.
+An **Interaction** is a flow of messages through the Roles in a Context, like the one we have defined now, based on the mental model.
 To start an Interaction we need an entrypoint for the Context, a public method in other words.
 This is called a **System Operation**, and all it should do is to call a RoleMethod, so the Roles start interacting with each other.

-If you're basing the Context on a use case, there is usually only one System Operations in a Context.
+If you're basing the Context on a use case, there is usually only one System Operation in a Context.
 Let's call it `transfer`.
-Avoid using a generic name like "execute", instead give your API meaning by letting every method name carry meaningful information.
+Try not to use a generic name like "execute", instead give your API meaning by letting every method name carry meaningful information.

+**MoneyTransfer.hx**

 ```haxe
 class MoneyTransfer implements dci.Context {